One emotion at a time – A practical philosophy for conquering fear

-- Accepting that we can experience only one emotion at any given moment allows us to identify the most constructive emotion in a sea of emotional noise.
+- Accepting that we can experience only one emotion at any given moment allows us to identify the most constructive emotion in a sea of mental noise.
 Then, we can hold onto it mentally, which leads to point number two.

 - When we can hold onto and focus on a constructive emotion, it expands and intensifies while other less desirable emotions begin to dissipate.
 Or to restate my earlier quote: emotions are either fed and sustained or ignored and dissolved.